 Security checks when visiting Palazzo Vecchio

 All visitors to Palazzo Vecchio have to undergo airport style security checks to be granted admission.
-To make the overall process quicker, make sure not to carry large backpacks or prohibited items such as knives or umbrellas.
+To make the overall process quicker, don’t carry large backpacks or prohibited items such as knives or umbrellas.
 In any case, there is a cloakroom for visitors that is free of charge.

 Photography at Palazzo Vecchio